 Once a ‘year’ (Balinese or Javanese year) each temple celebrates its anniversary when the villagers seek to contact the gods of that temple.
 Each temple festival consists of the essential elements of bringing offering and paying homage (membanten/mebakti).

 Nyepi Day of Silence

-This is the Annual Purification on the Hindu-Balinese New Year which falls at the beginning of the 10th Balinese month.
+This is the Annual Purification on the Hindu-Balinese New Year which falls at the beginning of the 10th Balinese month (usually in March).
 It is a day of silence (no loud noises), smoking and lighting fires is not permitted, you may not go outside of one’s compound, and one should fast for 24 hours if healthy.